kratzsci/ProfessorXY/Transmission.md

-# Transmittion from ESP32 to Arduino
+# Transmission from ESP32 to Arduino

 ### NULL
 P = NULL